seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-an-open-liberty-app-to-openshift-local.md

 You can [clone the project](https://github.com/seanbyd/LibertyToOpenShift.git) using git or github desktop.

 Alternatively you can download the [zip file](https://github.com/seanbyd/LibertyToOpenShift/archive/refs/heads/main.zip).
 Unzip to a location of your choice.
-For the non-developers, or those not experienced with git and github, I have followed this approch.
+For the non-developers, or those not experienced with git and github, I have followed this approach.

 ### Unzip the sample project